TRISTAN-ORF/RiboTIE/README.md

 When interested in more advanced features, such as using a custom transformer architecture, we refer the user manual of the [transcript-transformer package](https://github.com/TRISTAN-ORF/transcript_transformer),  created in support of RiboTIE.

 Make sure to check out [TIS Transformer](https://github.com/TRISTAN-ORF/TIS_transformer) as well, a similar tool for the delineation of novel coding sequences using transcript sequence data rather than ribosome profiling data.
+TIS Transformer predicts novel CDSs based on transcript sequence data rather than ribosome profiling data, and can be used in conjuction with RiboTIE.